jon-harper/OmniBox/docs/assembly/index.md

 ### 1. Heat Set Inserts (HSI)

+This section introduces HSIs, using them, and installing them in the case.
 Skip this section if you did not print an HSI case.

-This section introduces HSIs, using them, and installing them in the case.
-Experienced users following this guide should be able to install all inserts in less than 30 minutes.

-Gaining experience with inserts saves time and lowers the chances of printed part damage.
-If you are using inserts for the first time, it is recommended that you print at least one [practice block][git_hsi_practice] to gain a level of comfort.

 ### 2. Core & PSU

 Assembly starts by building the Base around the PSU tray.
 This acts as a first layer of the case that we will build upwards from.

-The section finishes by installing the Main Body.

 ### 3. CPU & Lower Bay Trays